 Beyond just indicating foods that are more likely to be related to weight gain or loss, this study also showed that physical activity levels, watching TV watching, and sleep duration can impact weight over time.
 When added together, the cumulative impact of unhealthy habits can be huge.

 Yes, the recipe to fix our obesity problem is quite intuitive: eat right, get sleep, be active, and avoid sedentary activities like watching TV.
 Food companies are right — the obesity problem isn’t just about the food we eat.
 That said, unhealthy foods are a clear part of the problem that can’t be ignored or whitewashed any longer.
 The food industry needs to step up and take responsibility for its share of the problem.
 But we can also do our part too.
 Exercising is an essential part of living a healthier life.
-It could be something as simple as taking up tennis lessons, if you live in the West Palm Beach area or even attending the gym.
 There are no limitations on the activity you look to taking up and where you live.
 At least you’ll be doing something to improve your health.